Civilization V: Brave New World: Reception

 Critical response to Brave New World has been positive.

 GameSpot gave the game a 9.5/10 praising its gameplay that allows for varied play styles and new mechanics.

 PC Gamer gave the game an 88/100, calling it "A recipe for hundreds of hours more delicious turn-based strategy."
 The reviewer praised the game's modification to later eras and victory conditions.

 IGN gave the game a score of 9.4/10, calling it the "best Civilization expansion so far" that "takes the dangling threads of Gods & Kings and brings them to their full potential."
 The review went on to praise the new mechanics such as tourism and ideologies for removing the late-game tedium and allowing for more complex and flexible strategies.

 The Game Scouts gave Brave New World a 9/10, saying "Brave New World shows me that Sid Meier and the development teams responsible for the Civilization franchise aren't resting on their laurels."

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Brave New World for "Strategy/Simulation Game of the Year".